-In May 2009, Xerox announced Xerox President Ursula Burns would succeed the retiring Anne Mulcahy as CEO.
-The fact that Ursula Burns is now the first African-American female CEO of a Fortune 500 company is vitally important in and of itself and speaks volumes of the opportunities in the American workplace, non-existent scant decades ago.
-And yet, additionally, while reading Ursula Burns’ company biography, I am intrigued by whether Ms. Burns’ formative years with Xerox included significant work within product management.
+In May 2009, Xerox President Ursula Burns succeeded the retiring Anne Mulcahy as CEO.
+The fact that Ursula Burns then became the first African-American female CEO of a Fortune 500 company is vitally important in and of itself.
+And yet, additionally, while reading Ursula Burns’ company biography, I was intrigued by whether Ms. Burns’ formative years with Xerox included significant work within product management.
 This may well have been the case.

 Ursula Burns’ Xerox executive bio notes that “Burns joined Xerox in 1980 as a mechanical engineering summer intern and later assumed roles in product development and planning.
 From 1992 through 2000, Burns led several business teams including the office color and fax business and office network printing business.”
 It would be interesting to know whether the business teams Ms. Burns led was within product management, and whether her work prior to 1992 included roles within product management (this might depend on how Xerox defines “product development and planning.”)
 I dropped a quick email to the Xerox PR department inquiring about any specific product management roles during Ms. Burns’ career at Xerox, culminating to her new role as CEO.
 Carl Langsenkamp, Xerox Public Relations, quickly replied, noting that Ms. Burns’ held several jobs that encompassed product management.
 He also explained that Xerox describes certain positions in unique ways that may not be a standard in other companies.